 - ½ tablespoon cocoa powder

 - 2 teaspoons ground flax

 - 2 tablespoons chopped peanuts (skinless, salted is fine)

 - cooking oil spray of choice

-- Put the bananas, eggs, peanut flour, cocoa powder, baking powder, flax, and the ¾ c mashed sweet potato in a food processor or high-speed blender.
+- Place the prepared sweet potato, mashed banana, peanut flour, peanut butter, cocoa powder, baking powder, and ground flax in a food processor.
 Blend it into a smooth batter.
 You may need to stop and scrape down the sides of the processor with a spatula several times if the ingredients are sticking to the sides.

 - Important!
 To optimize your eating experience, let the muffins cool and chill completely before digging in.
-They become firmer and less crumbly as they cool.
 Enjoy!